-- · Loan, advance, and overdraft
+- Loan, advance, and overdraft

 - Agency services

-- · Clearing services
+- Clearing services

-- · Foreign currency exchange
+- Foreign currency exchange

 - Deposits

 - Guarantees

-- · Credit cards
+- Credit cards

 - Telebanking

-- · Remittance service
+- Remittance service

 - SWIFT service

 - Deposit locker

 - ATMs

 Few studies have examined the impact of liquidity on Nabil Bank's profitability, but they lack recent data from its annual reports.
-Liquidity management is critical for banks, as inadequate liquidity signals financial trouble (Rose, 1999).
+Liquidity management is critical for banks, as inadequate liquidity signals financial trouble (Rose, 2002).
 Liquidity refers to assets readily convertible to cash for meeting obligations, either stored on the balance sheet or available through purchased funds.
-Both liquidity surplus and deficit indicate financial health issues (Sthapit & Maharjan, 2012).
+Both liquidity surplus and deficit indicate financial health issues (Sthapit and Maharjan, 2012).

-The study tries to addresses the research questions related to Nabil Bank's liquidity position, the impact of liquidity on its profitability, and the relationship between liquidity and profitability.
+The study tries to address the research questions related to Nabil Bank's liquidity position, the impact of liquidity on its profitability, and the relationship between liquidity and profitability.
+This study has some limitations, which include: